Daniel15/Website/Daniel15.Web/Posts/2007-05-01-spam-attack.md

 ---

+# This post is originally from Daniel15's Blog at https://d.sb/2007/05/spam-attack

+---

 Just today, Akismet has blocked over 500 attempts to add comment spam to this blog.
 Don't these spammers have any life?